Falcon4real/First-Project---Personal-Portfolio-/README.md

 This is the live link to the webpage: https://falcon4real.github.io/First-Project---Personal-Portfolio-/
 ### Locally Cloning the Repository Code
 To locally clone the repository code, follow these steps:
-- Open the GitHub repository you want to copy.
+- Open the GitHub repository.
 - Select the Code button.
 - Choose HTTPS as the cloning method.
 - Copy the repository URL provided.